barwein/Misspecified_Interference/README.md

 # Causal inference with misspecified interference structure
-R package that implements the network-misspecification-robust (NMR) estimator and the sensitivity analysis for network misspecification. \
+R package that implements the network-misspecification-robust (NMR) estimator and probabilistic bias analysis (PBA) of network misspecification. \
 Theoretic background and full details are provided in the paper ``Causal inference with misspecified interference structure" (https://arxiv.org/abs/2302.11322).

 ## Installation